sloanyang/jitedjs/README.md

 Build Environments:

-Ubuntu 11.10 x86-64 tested.
+Ubuntu 11.10 x86-64 java version "1.6.0_30" tested.
 But should be ok for most linux system.

 Step: